zhangyh98/blockchain/src/libchain_tools/README.md

 # libchain_tools

 ## Introduction
-The chain tool library is provided as a third-party library to implement operations such as wallet control, account management , and transaction signature.
+The BUBICHAIN tool library is provided as a third-party library to implement operations such as wallet control, account management , and transaction signature.
 The features are listed below:
 - Cross-platform.
 The c++ implementation is packaged into a third-party library for developers to use.
 - Lightweight tool.
 Node data synchronization is not included.
 - Safe operation.
 The private key information will not be revealed during use.